exasol/tutorials/tls/doc/tls_introduction.md

 Client and server negotiate which suite and version to use by comparing which ones both support and picking the best available option.

-The important part here is to follow the announcements in the IT security field and make sure that all deployments use and accept only TLS versions and ciphers that are still considered hard enough.
+The important part here is to follow the announcements in the IT security field and make sure that all deployments use and accept only TLS versions and ciphers that are still considered computationally robust enough.
 The TLS configuration on a modern machine allows you to forbid the client and server to use deprecated versions.

 August 2025 TLS 1.3 is the industry standard, and older versions (including TLS 1.2) should not be used anymore!